jonkb/phys.mtrl/README.md

 - Euler Buckling: Reports if the column is stable according to the Euler Buckling theory

 ## Possible Future Improvements
-- Make it so you can click anywhere on the member to select it, not just near the axis.
-This matters for exceptionally wide members.
-- Finish the Euler Buckling evaluation.
-Currently it only works for fixed-free columns with one load exactly at the end.
-- Rework the system to allow members to be placed at angles instead of just horizontal and vertical.
 - Allow members to be moved after being placed.
-- Allow forces and supprts to be deleted after being placed.
-- Add joints to connect members together.
 - Use equations for elongation to deal with statically indeterminate members.
 - Add torque.
 - Add an option for snap to grid when placing everything.